1millionmoon/biblioTTS/README.md

 Please install Python 3.x stable version for using this program

 ### How to use :
-1. Fill the config.ini file with appropriate data
+1. Fill the config.ini file with appropriate data using Notepad or similar word edit programs
 2. Run launch.bat
 3. To force stop, press CTRL+C